skydoves/sandwich/README.md

 // fetches a model list from the network and getting [ApiResponse] asynchronously. disneyService.fetchDisneyPosterList().request { response ->
       when (response) {
-        is ApiResponse.Success -> {
+        // handles the success case when the API request gets a successful response. is ApiResponse.Success -> {
-          // stub success case
+          posterDao.insertPosterList(response.data)
           livedata.post(response.data)
         }
-        // handles the case when the API request gets an error response.
+        // handles error cases when the API request gets an error response.
         // e.g., internal server error.
         is ApiResponse.Failure.Error -> {
           // stub error case